-Inherited retinal disease research may lead to treatmentJanuary 8th, 2013 in Medical research /
+Inherited retinal disease research may lead to treatmentJanuary 8, 2013 in Medicine & Health / Medical research

 Inherited retinal disease is a major cause of vision impairment in early life - and a researcher at The University of Western Australia hopes a study in which he was involved will contribute towards the development of a drug-based treatment.